Zichqec/YAYA_Fundamentals/module_03_flow_control/03_while_loops.md

 The above function will output the string `0123456789`

-In this function, we create a local variable called `_output` to store our output.
+In this function, we create a local variable called `_display` to store our output.
 Then we initialize a variable called `_i` to `0`, and enter a loop that checks if `_i` is less than 10.

 Since `_i` is less than 10, the code runs, adding the contents of `_i` to the `_display` variable.
 After this, we increment the value of `_i` by 1.
 Then, the end of the loop is reached.
 So, the condition is checked again. `_i` is now equal to `1`, which is still less than 10, so it runs the same code again.
 Rinse and repeat until `_i` is equal to 10, at which point the loop will be exited, and we output the string stored in `_display`.